lanl-ansi/dwisc/README.md

 The remainder of this documentation assumes that,

-1. You have access to a D-Wave QPU and the SAPI binaries
+1. You have access to a D-Wave QPU
+2. You have installed the dwave-cloud-client
 2. You are using a bash terminal

 ### Basic Usage